Jonasitoelprogramador/Milestone4/README.md

 Content
 Please see the inline comments across the CSS, HTML, python and JS files for any code that has been taken from third parties.
 Any borrowed code is clearly labelled as such.

-Use the following code to run the project in server: python3 -m http.server